ozmartian/vidcutter/README.md

 ### openSUSE

-VidCutter is available from openSUSE's official repos.
+VidCutter is available from openSUSE's official repos for Tumbleweed, Leap versions will be supported soon.
 Community built packages can be found @ https://software.opensuse.org/package/vidcutter.

 VidCutter is also available from the popular Packman repository.
 Instructions to enable it can be found @ https://en.opensuse.org/Additional_package_repositories#Packman.